Oxsomi/core3/docs/graphics_api.md

 The core pillars of the abstraction of this graphics library are the following:

-- Support feature sets as close as possible to Vulkan, DirectX and Metal.
+- Support feature sets as close as possible to Vulkan, DirectX12 and Metal3.
+  - Limits from legacy graphics such as DirectX11 (and below), OpenGL, below Metal3, below Vulkan 1.2 and others like WebGL won't be considered for this spec.
+They'd add additional complexity for no gain.
 - Simplify usage for these APIs, as they're too verbose.
   - But don't oversimplify them to the point of being useless.
+  - This does mean features not deemed important enough might not be included in the main specification.
+Though a branch could maintain support if needed.
 - Force modern minimum specs to avoid having to build too many diverging renderers to deal with limitations of older devices.
 - Allow modern usage of these APIs such as raytracing and bindless.
 - Support various systems such as Android, Apple, Windows and Linux (console should be kept in mind, though not officially supported).